iRuiz-Ruiz/Mitogenomic-Analysis/Mitogenome_analysis.md

 sudo apt-get install build-essential
 ```

-Now should run the command _make -f Makefile.gcc_.
+Now, you could solve problem 1.b and 1.a to run the command _make -f Makefile.gcc_.
 There are different version for Makefile command like SSE3 or SSE3.PTHREADS you could try.

 _Problem #2: When copying the raxmlHPC* files appears_
 ```ruby